Rheaply's Leadership Team

 Peter Tucker is a Co-Founder and the Chief Technology Officer at Rheaply.
 Before Rheaply, Peter was a Senior Software Engineer at Guaranteed Rate, Inc. where he created web applications for marketing and originating home mortgages.
 As team leader, his responsibilities included designing, developing, and delivering web applications.
 He also mentored other developers, evaluated potential candidates, and collaborated with other senior software engineers to design the overall architecture for the department.
 Before moving to Chicago, Peter attended University of Northern Iowa where he earned a Bachelor Arts degree from the College of Business studying Management Information Systems.
 Upon completing college, he spent the next six years working at the University of Iowa Hospital & Clinics.
 While there he spent the first three years of his tenure building web applications for Hospital Epidemiology before moving on to the Department of Anesthesia where he led the effort to migrate clinicians to an electronic anesthesia information system.

-Tom Fecarotta is the VP of Marketing & External Affairs.
+Tom Fecarotta is the Chief Marketing Officer.
 Tom’s leadership responsibilities include RevOps marketing & event strategy, and development of Rheaply’s channel partner marketing program.
 Prior to joining Rheaply, Tom worked for 10+ years as a content marketer for various life science brands & technologies, developing event campaigns and launch strategies for leading biotech/biopharma and healthcare organizations.